icyflame/gospec/README.md

 # gospec

-> Bash function that prettifies the output of `go test`
+> A bash function that prettifies the output of `go test`

 [![asciicast](https://asciinema.org/a/301631.svg)](https://asciinema.org/a/301631)